 Increasing employee engagement has always been a high priority for human resources managers.
 Not only are engaged employees are more passionate about their work and committed to the organization’s success, but they are also much more productive.

 Unfortunately, according to Gallup’s State of the Global Workplace report, which gathered employee engagement data from around the world, only 13% of employees are engaged in their workplace.
 And even though the United States fares a bit better at a 30% engagement level, these numbers are far below what human resources managers strive to achieve.

-However, there is hope.
+However, there is hope; increasing employee engagement is possible.
 An engaged work culture can be successfully fostered over time with the help of a few very simple practices.
 To ensure that your employees are happy at work and feel connected to the organization, try to adhere to the following guidelines:

 - Dedicate a few minutes each week to recognize employees who did great work or exceeded expectations.